 I am looking to initiate my relationship with UW–Madison.
 Where do I start?

 The Office of Business Engagement (formerly the Office of Corporate Relations) is the front door for companies to identify and leverage UW resources to advance their businesses.
-OBE’s business engagement directors will help facilitate seamless access across the university community.
-OBE will work closely with you to understand relevant interests and needs, to bring together contacts and experts from across campus and to develop strategies for a successful business relationship.
+OBE’s business engagement managers will help facilitate seamless access across the university community.
+OBE will work closely with you to understand relevant interests and needs, bring together contacts and experts from across campus, and develop strategies for a successful business relationship.